 The aim of the statistical enquiry is to find out something about a specified population.
 It is impossible or impracticable to examine each member of the population since such a Process will be too costly in terms of time and money.
 Thus, the investigator is led to the study of a selected number of individuals from the population and based on this Limited investigation, he makes inferences regarding the whole population.
 This selected number of individuals from a population is called a sample.
 The inferences that can be made from a sample about the whole population can never be of a categorical certainty.
 They can only be expressed in terms of probabilities.
 In order that the theory of probability can be applied, the sampling should be random.
 In the Case of non-random sample, there is no way to measure the degree of confidence to be placed in any inference which can be made from such a sample.
 Remember that the selection of an individual from a population is random when each member of the population has the same chance of being selected.
-The aims of theory of sampling are (1) to find estimates of certain constants such as mean and standard deviation of the population and (2) to determine what degree of confidence to lie with a specified degree of confidence.
+The aims of theory of sampling are (1) to find estimates of certain constants such as mean and standard deviation of the population and (2) to determine what degree of confidence can be placed in these estimates when they are obtained, in other words, to determine the limits within which the parameters of the population are expected to lie with a specified degree of confidence.